Turn up office thermostats to improve women’s productivity, study suggests

 Lab experiment

 In this latest study, women scored better on math and verbal tests when the thermostat was set to higher temperatures, according to the paper.
-Men saw the opposite results although the study said that these were less pronounced and not statistically significant.
+Men saw the opposite results, although the study said these were less pronounced and not statistically significant.

 Some 543 students participated in a lab experiment which involved testing them on a set of math, verbal and cognitive reflection problems.
 The experiments were carried out in Berlin.